 Audio Cues for Visual Events: Audio is provided to indicate visual events.
 Game events or progress highlighted by visual icons, effects or animations are also accompanied by audio to signify that progress.
 This is useful for blind players.

-If you want to play Adventures With Anxiety, but it doesn't offer the Visual accessibility features you require, this similar game extends the Visual accessibility:
+If you want to play Adventures With Anxiety, but it doesn't offer the Visual accessibility features you require, these similar games extend the Visual accessibility:

 We haven’t documented any accessibility features for Audio in Adventures With Anxiety which deal with how you can adjust the audio of the game and whether audio cues compensate for aspects of the game that are hard to see.
 The following games are similar to Adventures With Anxiety, and offer accessibility features for Audio: